rework-space-com/rs-content/content/en/Gender-equality-plan.md

 ### Implementation and Review

-This plan is valid from July 2025 and will be:
+This plan is valid from June 2025 and will be:
 - reviewed annually;
 - updated when necessary based on data, feedback, or changes in legislation;
 - communicated to all employees and relevant partners.